(Last updated: August 1, 2017)

 Vinyl vs CD : LJC Verdict

 In listening pleasure, vintage vinyl beats CD around 90 – 95% of the time.
 Every now and then, something surprises.
-The exception is modern vinyl (pressed in the last ten years), which is disappointing on 90-95% of occasions, and offers no advantage over CD.
+The exception is modern vinyl (pressed in the last ten years), which is disappointing on 90-95% of occasions, and offers little advantage over CD.
+Bear in mind, not all modern vinyl is equal.

 The effectiveness of Hi Fi with different types of music